kevinserr/Mod3_Kevin/README.md

 GROUP BY a.attraction_name, a.category
 ORDER BY avg_rating DESC;
 ```
-**WHY:** Identifies which rides have long waits so operations can target fixes.
+**Purpose:** Identifies which rides have long waits so operations can target fixes.

 ### Average Party Size by Day of Week
 I joined fact_visits with dim_date to understand how group size vary across weekdays.
 Larger average party sizes may indicate higher group traffic which affects staffing.